24 Bird-Related Novels & Memoirs

 Book Summary

 Don’t pass over this gem of a novel because it’s noted as a middle-grade read.
-Melissa read it at the suggestion of her nephew and mom and loved that it was an adorable quick read which still taught her some things about Chopin, Sand, and Delacroix!
+Melissa read it at the suggestion of her nephew and mom and loved that it was an adorable story that also taught her some things about Chopin, Sand, and Delacroix!
 If you enjoy music, art, and songbirds, it’s a perfect read.

 For an adult title that combines art and birds, try The Gravity of Birds by Tracy Guzeman.